 I packed away my rod and continued along the lakeshore.
 Immediately I noticed that something wasn’t right.
 Every step I took on my left foot resulted in a stabbing pain near my heel.

-It felt almost like plantar fasciitis but had appeared suddenly.
+It felt like plantar fasciitis but had appeared suddenly.
 Inflammations should take longer than that to develop, I thought.

-Only later did I realize that I had hit the outside of my foot against a sharp rock.
+Only later did I remember that I had hit the outside of my foot against a sharp rock.
 At the time, I didn’t think much of it as the pain subsided in minutes.
 But the impact was forceful enough to cause a big bruise and my foot to swell up.

 I had to abandon my plan to keep hiking up North Fork Cherry Creek toward the upper Emigrant Lakes.
 Instead, I headed South, toward Huckleberry Lake, passing Blackbird and Maxwell Lakes.